Time Derivatives of Weak Values: Examples on the time derivative of weak values

 Here, we discuss three examples of the time derivative of weak values, dealing with local velocity, the local energy theorem, and the local Lorentz force.
 These numerical examples explicitly demonstrate the usefulness and abilities of time-dependent weak values.

-In this section, we compute the time derivative of the weak value through numerical simulations.
+We compute the time derivative of the weak value through numerical simulations.
 As discussed in Appendix~\ref{apnumerical}, the numerical simulations require spatial and temporal grids.
 Thus, strictly speaking, the time derivatives computed in this section correspond to the finite-difference expressions FDLHD and FDRHD outlined in Sec.~\ref{theorylaboratory}.
 In all simulations, we consider scenarios where conditions \textbf{C4}, \textbf{C5}, or both are satisfied so that the FDLHD and FDRHD can be interpreted as the LHD and RHD defined in Sec.~\ref{theory}.
-In addition, in these numerical simulations, the time step is chosen to be sufficiently small so that the FDLHD and FDRHD provide excellent approximations to the LHD and RHD.
-Such a small numerical time step does not need to coincide with the experimental time step required to evaluate the time derivatives in the laboratory, which must be determined by the time interval over which relevant time-dependent variations occur in the quantum system.
+In addition, in these numerical simulations, the time step is chosen to be sufficiently small so that the FDLHD and FDRHD provide excellent approximations to the LHD and RHD.\footnote{The small numerical time step used in the numerical computations in this paper does not need to coincide with the experimental time step required to evaluate the time derivatives in the laboratory, which must be determined by the time interval over which relevant time-dependent variations occur in the quantum system.}

 To gain additional physical insight into the behavior of such weak values and their time derivatives, after the numerical evaluation of the weak values, we re-interpret the results as Bohmian properties of a quantum system.